 Consonants: (this will be added to as the language develops)

-t: a dental or retroflex t sound, like Tamil ட், with about as much aspiration as the t in English it.
+t: a retroflex t sound, like Tamil ட், with about as much aspiration as the t in English it.

 th: as in Tamil த or the sound in English math in the middle of a word after another consonant.

-m: a nasal consonant, as in Mars or immanent.
+m: a labial consonant, as in Mars or immanent.

 n: a nasal consonant, as in never, or not.